fairinternal/composable-llm/README.md

 TODO NOW:
 - [ ] Finish to write the training loop to search for clear attention maps:
-    - Test attention evaluation.
+    - check for evaluation correctness.
+    - integrate them into the training loop.
     - Write scripts to launch runs on the cluster.

-Helpful tasks for Vivien:
-- learn to use Fire with DAP (debugger adapter protocol)?

 TODO in a near future:
 - [ ] Implement a baseline without CoT